computational-expression/lab02/README.md

 - **Flash memory** to store your Python programs permanently
 - A **dual-core processor** running at 150MHz to execute your code

 When you write code to control an LED, you're actually telling the Pico to send a **3.3V electrical signal** through specific pins.
 LEDs (Light Emitting Diodes) work by allowing current to flow in one direction, converting electrical energy into light.
-The built-in LED on your Pico is connected to **GPIO pin 25** and can be controlled directly through MicroPython commands.
+The built-in LED on your Pico 2W can be controlled using the `"LED"` pin identifier through MicroPython commands.

 This direct hardware control is what makes microcontrollers different from regular computers - your code immediately affects the physical world through electricity and electronic components.